 Compare: 10-Note Heart, 17-Note Heart, Hugh Tracey Alto, and Hugh Tracey Treble Kalimbas

-I have just finished "Easy Christmas" ebooks for each of four of my best selling kalimbas.
-Part of every ebook is the sound recordings for each song.
-So, I have a great data set for comparing these four popular kalimbas, side by side.
+Kalimba Magic has “Easy Christmas” ebooks for each of four of our best selling kalimbas.
+A big part of every ebook is the sound recordings for each song.
+This provides us with a great data set for comparing these four popular kalimbas, side by side.

-Without any prejudice, I recorded the Christmas carols on each kalimba, trying my best to make it sound as good as it can.
+Without any prejudice, I recorded the Christmas carols on each kalimba, trying my best to make each one sound as good as it could.
 The sound editing and processing is fairly minimal and very similar for all four kalimbas.